Best Baked Lobster Tails Recipe (Super Easy!)

 This post may contain affiliate links.
 Please read our disclosure policy.

-This is the Best Baked Lobster Tails Recipe and it is super easy to make!
-Tender, juicy meat, rich buttery flavors with an irresistible garlic herb sauce.
-It’s restaurant-quality lobster in the comfort of your home—simple, elegant, and absolutely delicious!
+This is the best baked lobster tails recipe and it is super easy to make!
+With tender, juicy meat, rich buttery flavors, and an irresistible garlic herb sauce, it’s restaurant-quality lobster in the comfort of your home—simple, elegant, and absolutely delicious!

 Best Baked lobster tails on a white serving platter with extra melted butter and lemon wedges for serving.